-A detailed discussion regarding flood emergency management was provided in the Stage1B FERP.
-The pros and cons for evacuation and shelter-in-place strategies was discussed in detail and given the nature of flooding and availability of suitable space for the shopping centre customers, the shelter-in-place strategy for flood emergency management was found suitable and recommended for the development.
+A detailed discussion regarding flood emergency management was provided in the Stage1B FERP (Appendix A).
+The pros and cons for evacuation and shelter-in-place strategies were discussed in detail.
+Given the nature of flooding and availability of suitable space for sheltering the shopping centre customers during a flood event, the shelter-in-place strategy for flood emergency management was found suitable and recommended for the development.